francesco-innocenti/Neuro_AI_Papers/README.md

 [Neuroscience-Inspired Artificial Intelligence](http://www.sciencedirect.com/science/article/pii/S0896627317305093)
 by Hassabis et al. (2017)

 This is arguably the manifesto for neuro-AI.
-Reviewing past and present interactions between the two fields, such the origins of deep learning, recent attention mechanisms and analytic techniques, the authors make a strong case for how neuroscience can help guide and accelerate AI research.
+Reviewing past and present interactions between the two fields, the authors make a strong case for how neuroscience can help guide and accelerate AI research.
 Neuroscience can also benefit from AI, as shown by the success of deep learning models of the visual system.

 [Building machines that learn and think like people](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/building-machines-that-learn-and-think-like-people/A9535B1D745A0377E16C590E14B94993) by Lake et al. (2017)

-This is a highly cited, incredibly comprehensive paper that, drawing from research in cognitive science, argues that general AI should (i) build causal models of the world, (ii) have intuitive physics and psychology, and (iii) be able to learn compositional structure as well as learning to learning.
+This is a highly cited paper that, drawing from research in cognitive science, argues that general AI should (i) build causal models of the world, (ii) have intuitive physics and psychology, and (iii) be able to learn compositional structure as well as learning to learning.
 They emphasise probabilistic, Bayesian models and argue that psychology can provide stronger constraints than neuroscience on intelligence.

 [Cognitive computational neuroscience](https://www.nature.com/articles/s41593-018-0210-5)
 by Kriegeskorte & Douglas (2018)

 This is a great review bringing together cognitive science, computational neuroscience and artificial intelligence under the name of "cognitive computational neuroscience".
 They emphasise the need to bridge top-down theory and bottom-up experiments, and provide a useful overview of the wide variety of models used across these disciplines.

 [The roles of supervised machine learning in systems neuroscience](https://www.sciencedirect.com/science/article/pii/S0301008218300856)